 After submitting your rough draft on Canvas, you will be randomly assigned two (2) anonymous peer reviews.
 Instructors do not grade rough drafts.
-You must complete the peer reviews using the supplied rubric AND make a comment on the overall paper no later than the peer review due date listed above to earn credit on rough drafts.
-A copy of your lab notebook will earn zero (0) points for the rough draft regardless of completion of peer reviews.
+You must complete the peer reviews using the supplied rubric AND make a comment on the overall paper no later than the due date listed above to earn credit on rough drafts.
+If peer reviews are not completed, a score of zero (0) will be assigned for the rough draft.
+A copy of your lab notebook will earn zero (0) points regardless of completion of peer reviews.